inkling/Subliminal/README.md

 Requirements
 ------------

-Subliminal currently supports Xcode 4.6.x through 5.0.x, and iOS 5.0 through 7.0.x.
+Subliminal currently supports Xcode 4.6.x through 5.0, and iOS 5.0 through 7.0.x.

+Subliminal is not able to guarantee support for Xcode 5.0.1 at this time due to bug(s) in UIAutomation, on which Subliminal relies.
+See ["Known Issues"](#known-issues) for more details.

 Continuous Integration
 ----------------------